fredrikcarno/flyerpic-frontend/readme.md

 ## Configuration

-You can find and edit the configuration in `data/config.php`.
+You can find and edit the configuration in `data/config.sample.php`.
+Duplicate and rename the copy to `config.php`.

 ## Data